 Notes

-- This recipe yields roughly 20 truffles.
+- Yield: This recipe yields roughly 20 truffles.
 The amount will depend on the size of the truffles that you make.
 I used a teaspoon to scoop out the mixture.

 Leave a Reply